 - Ideal for checking if refrigeration equipment is maintaining safe temperatures

-- Easy-to-use push button reset
+- Easy-to-use magnet reset

 - Durable white plastic casing